The Australian Taxation Office says that the value of lost super accounts and ATO-held accounts is almost $18 Million.

 There is a 15% ‘contributions tax’ on EVERY pre-tax voluntary/employee contribution and there are methods and strategies to avoid paying as much tax, but you need to speak to a professional to find out how as it is not automatically set up.

-There are options available to make your Superannuation work more efficiently, another reason to speak with a consultant from Financial Advisers Australia.
+There are options available to make your Superannuation work more efficiently, another reason to speak with a consultant from FAA.

 How does Superannuation work?